hardisj/erinsaudiocorner/content/english/loudspeakers/Sony_SSCS3_Tower.md

 <br>

 The Sony SSCS3 tower speaker, priced at $400 to $500, has multiple resonances and poor mid-range performance.
-It is not recommended for those seeking accurate sound.
+While the upper midrange and high frequency response is decent enough, the numerous midrange resonances are quite problematic and unfortunately are so prevalant and varied in Q and amplitude that standard auto-EQ software cannot remedy them.
+A miniDSP with targeted EQ is better suited but would of couse increase the cost and complexity with the additional of required external amplification.
+I'd recommend buying a decent pair of bookshelf speakers and using a subwoofer.

 * The Sony SSCS3 tower speaker retails for $400 to $500 per pair.
 * The speaker has multiple resonances and produces hollow and boomy sound.
 * Close placement to walls worsens the resonance issues.
 * The speaker cannot be adequately equalized with built-in AVR equalization.
 * The speaker lacks clarity and realistic accuracy.
+* The speaker’s higher frequencies respond better to equalization.
+* Distortion and compression look good, indicating this speaker has good output capability.
 * Using bookshelf speakers with a subwoofer is recommended as an alternative.
-* The speaker’s higher frequencies respond better to equalization.